 The project also generated two resources for community and researchers to build on and conduct their own workshops: a facilitator handbook and a participant handbook.
 Once they complete their videos and post-camp activities, students will receive Career and Technology Studies (CTS) course credits.

-This workshop was made possible through funding from the First Nations Innovation Project (Social Sciences and Humanities Research Council) and support from Peigan Board of Education and the Youth Empower Services (Y.E.S. program).
+This workshop was made possible through funding from the First Nations Innovation Project (Social Sciences and Humanities Research Council) and support from Peigan Board of Education and the Youth Empowerment Services (Y.E.S. program), which receives funding support from EverActive Schools.
 We also acknowledge and thank colleagues at the Faculty of Extension at the University of Alberta, and at the First Nations Technical Services Advisory Group (TSAG) for their support for and input into planning for this project.
 Graphic design and layout for the project workbooks was done by Master of Arts in Communications & Technology student Hanne Pearce.

 The team partners had a great time at the pilot camp.
 Through surveys and exit interviews, we received good feedback from participating students and facilitators on how to build on the program for next year.